pradeeppaikateel/assignment/README.md

 - [Version of tools used](#Version-of-tools-used)

 ## Introduction
-The instruction given in the assignment was to build a non-blocking parallel processing ETL pipeline that would ingest data from a .csv file, process the data and load to a database table, following which the data from the products table needs to be aggregated and further inserted into another table.
+The intention of this project is to build a non-blocking parallel processing ETL pipeline that would ingest data from a .csv file, process the data and load to a database table, following which the data from the products table needs to be aggregated and further inserted into another table.
 I have used dockerised **Spark**, with scripts written in pyspark, as my ETL tool and have used Postgres as the target database.

 <img src=./images/image8.png width="700" height="400">

-Following were the points to achieve
+Following were the points intended to achieve
 - Code should follow the concept of OOPS
 - Support for regular non-blocking parallel ingestion of the given file into a table.
 Consider thinking about the scale of what should happen if the file is to be processed in 2 minutes.